yarisvt/tyk-docs/tyk-docs/content/control-limit-traffic/request-quotas.md

 ### How do Quotas Renew?

-In Tyk, most things are event-driven, the same goes for quotas, since all quotas have a reset time limit, they do not "reset" on a specific date (e.g. 1st of the month), instead they "reset" on or after a date has passed, and only when the key is actively being used.
+In Tyk, most things are event-driven, the same goes for quotas.
+Since all quotas have a reset time limit, they do not "reset" on a specific date (e.g. 1st of the month), instead they "reset" on or after a date has passed, and only when the key is actively being used.
 This means that the period can "move" if the token is only partially active.

 ### Why is the Quota System Like This?